Course

 Conclusion

-There are many strategies to prevent surgical site infections, including from the patient side, infection prevention strategies, and the surgical environment; the most effective programs bundle all these interventions.
+There are many strategies to prevent and manage surgical site infections, including addressing risk factors, implementing infection prevention strategies, performing wound care, and monitoring the patient for worsening infection.
+The most effective programs bundle all these interventions.
 As the number of surgical procedures is rising, it is imperative to continue to be vigilant in preventing surgical site infections.

 References + Disclaimer